-Attendance Review and Probation
+Attendance Review and Probation Policies (All Programs except Vocational Nursing)

-For all programs other than the Vocational Nursing Program, a student will be placed on attendance review if:
+A student will be placed on attendance review if:

 - 1. the student is absent three days or more in any calendar month - 2. the College, at any time in its discretion, determines that the circumstances giving rise to any such student's absences, tardiness, or early departures are not reasonable or are unexcused.